Engineer - Comity

 - Have official verification of graduation from an EAC/ABET-accredited engineering program sent directly to the Nebraska board from the granting institution.
-If you do not hold an EAC/ABET-accredited degree, have NCEES Credentials Evaluation send a copy of their report directly to the Nebraska Board.
+If you do not hold an EAC/ABET-accredited degree, have NCEES Credentials Evaluation send a copy of its report directly to the Nebraska Board.

 - Upon receipt of your application, an exam on the Nebraska E&A Act and Board’s Rules and Regulations will be sent to you.
 This must be sent back to the Board and successfully passed prior to your license being issued.

 Any information requested on the application with respect to education, experience, or references may be provided by submitting an NCEES Council Record.

 Once all the above has been received, your application will be reviewed.
-If you are designated as Model Law Engineer (MLE) on your NCEES Record, and there are no issues (i.e. disciplinary actions) that the Board must review first, you may be issued a license administratively by Board staff contingent on formal Board approval.
+If you are designated as Model Law Engineer (MLE) on your NCEES Record, and there are no issues (i.e. disciplinary actions) that the Board must review first, you may be issued a conditional license administratively by Board staff pending formal Board approval.
 All other applications must go to the Board for its review and approval prior to the license being issued.

-- A conditional license may be withdrawn by the Board if it determines the applicant does not qualify licensure for any reason.
+- A conditional license may be withdrawn by the Board if it determines the applicant does not qualify for licensure for any reason.